 What the Central Virginian has chosen not to pursue in their coverage of this issue is the easily verifiable fact that during the recently concluded election that Duane Adams was heavily backed by State Senator Bryce "AFP" Reeves.
 And that delaying and denying the implementation of Broadband in localities is one of the telecoms, along with American’s for Prosperity (AFP) and the American Legislative Exchange Council's (ALEC) priorities.

-Should that prove to be the case, expect them to attempt to slow walk the project by delaying funding for equipment which goes on the towers, and usage permits for the towers & downstream poles.
+Should the Board vote to sustain this project, it would not be unreasonable to expect these three Supervisors to attempt to slow walk the project by delaying the permits for the towers & downstream poles, and funding for equipment which goes on the towers.
 And as the data comes back from the implementation of these Broadband services, lodge a barrage of objections to everything from number of customers served to questioning the quality of service.